diverso-lab/uvlhub-docs/architecture/project_structure.md

 ## .gitignore
 A list of files and directories that Git should ignore.
 This prevents certain files (like local configurations and temporary files) from being included in version control.

 ## requirements.txt
 A list of Python dependencies needed for the project.
 Used by `pip` to install all required libraries.

 ## setup.py
 A setup script used for distributing Python packages.
 It defines package properties such as name, version, and dependencies.
-En este caso, sirve para poder usar el paquete `rosemary`
+In this case, it is used to use the `rosemary` package.